Mississippi (Part 3)

 The French-Chickasaw War in 1736.
 The Chickasaw threatened French communications between Louisiana and Canada, and urged the Choctaw to trade with the English.
 Bienville decided to destroy the Chickasaw tribe.
 In 1735, he ordered a column of French and Indians led by Pierre D’Artaguette from Illinois to meet him near Tupelo.
 Bienville, leading a French Army joined by the Choctaws, proceeded via Mobile up the Tombigbee.
 Arriving at the Chickasaw villages, May 25, 1736, he saw nothing of D’Artaguette.
 D’Artaguette was dead.
 Two months earlier the Chickasaw had defeated and killed him and forced his followers to flee.
 Ignorant of D’Artaguette’s defeat, Bienville attacked the fortified village of Ackia, May 26, 1736.
 Bloodily repulsed, he withdrew to Mobile, leaving the Chickasaw more dangerous than ever.

 Black Belt Overlook milepost 265.
-We had not planned to stop at this overlook which shows countryside that use to be under water.
-The area use to be under a prehistoric ocean.
+We had not planned to stop at this overlook which shows countryside that use to be under a prehistoric ocean.
 However, we stopped to view some of the antique automobiles that were touring the Trace.
 I spoke with a coupe of the people who stated they were headed to the French Village for lunch.
 I forgot to mention in the previous post that Pam and I both stopped at the French Village for lunch.
 The Broccoli Salad was to die for – it was that good.

 Elvis Presley’s Home.
 Since the Trace passes through the outskirts of Tupelo, we would have been remiss if we didn’t stop in to see Elvis’s birthplace.
 The home was a very plain shotgun style home.